 Note that the new algorithm’s speed and accuracy heavily depend on the mesh density of the surface.

-, …).
+Seed points are created along the Master curve.
+For each point, a curve is created with the same algorithm as described for the creation of the Master curve (bydirection, byplane, …).
 In contrast to the parallel offset, the curves are usually only equidistant along the Master curve.
 In addition, there is a second group of curve creation algorithms that behaves similarly but uses the local curve tangent of each seed point as reference orientation.
-Consequently, they are named following a by relative ...
+Consequently, they are named following a byrelative... scheme.

 Warning

-slave curve method slightly changed.
+As of Artist Studio version 1.3.34, the angle definition of the byrelativeplane slave curve method slightly changed.
 An angle of 0° used to create a curve that is orthogonal to the master curve.
 To be in sync with other “relative” methods, this value is now defined to be 90°.

 The table below shows examples of all curve creation methods.